ncatlab/nlab-content/pages/245.md

 A commutative [[monoid]] is the same as a monoid [[internalization|in the category of]] monoids.
 Similarly, a braided monoidal category is equivalent to a monoidal-category object (that is, a [[pseudomonoid]]) in the monoidal 2-category of monoidal categories.
-This result probably goes back to Joyal and Street.
+This result goes back to the [1986 paper by Joyal and Street](http://maths.mq.edu.au/~street/JS1.pdf).

-+--{.query}
-Reference, anyone?
-=--

 A braided monoidal category is equivalently a category that is equipped with the structure of an [[algebra over an operad|algebra over]] the [[little cubes operad|little 2-cubes operad]].